-For more information on Camp Tech 2014 contact Sarah D’Urzo at email@example.com.
+For more information on the 2015 Camp Tech please contact Sarah D’Urzo at email@example.com.

 The Innovation and Design Blog connects Intermediate Unit 1’s diverse and creative resources with students, educators, and districts; assisting educators in developing innovative, forward-thinking approaches on effectively bringing design and technology into the classroom.

 Innovation and Design is an initiative of the IU1 Center for STEM Education.
 The center helps to roll-out best practice K–12 STEM programs, like providing graduate level courses for educators, implementing research based curricula, and offering summer camps for students.